These Birria Tacos Crock Pot are made with chuck roast, tomato sauce, onion, broth, cumin, mozzarella, corn tortillas, and cilantro.

 These Birria Tacos are SO flavorful and adding the melted cheese at the end makes the dish.
 This dish actually was mistakenly made when someone dropped the taco into the stew and cooked it anyway.
 The recipe blew up after that and the rest is history!

-You can buy store-bought tortillas or try making my Vegan Flour Tortillas.
+You can buy store-bought tortillas or try making my Flour Tortillas.
 If you have a gas stovetop, I like to place the tortillas directly on the burner and warm them there so give them a nice char.
 My go to tacos have always been Carnitas and Pork Birria Tacos.

 Jump to: